ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 The dust of the Guardians was gathered with reverence and divided among the temples of both gods, a reminder that divine power was not meant to be hoarded but shared.
 The Hall of Guardians itself was consecrated as a shrine to the renewed friendship between Turin and Alanyi, a place where priests of both faiths could come to remember the bonds that united them.

 Most importantly, the victory at Asham-Val marked the end of organized resistance to the new order.
 Word spread quickly across the continent that the last stronghold of the old corruption had fallen, and with it, the final hope of those who would restore the age of slavery and oppression.

-But more than a military victory, it was a spiritual one.
-The sight of the gods themselves working together sent a clear message to every temple and shrine across the land: the divine powers supported the cause of freedom and justice, and those who would corrupt their teachings did so at their own peril.